ZooBeasts/Nanophotonics_design_command_interactive_chatbot/README.md

 # The system has been deployed in the local servicer and shared within the department.
-Group web QA chatbot. offline command interactivity of inverse design of nanophotonics, metasurface, metamaterial, etc. Also, combine with Physics papers keyword extraction and Summarization.

 03/Oct update some bug fixed